mckeed/Documentation/device-type-developers-guide/definition-metadata.rst

 Add multiple fingerprints
 +++++++++++++++++++++++++

-A device handler can have multiple fingerprints in order to work with multiple versions of a device.
+A Device Handler can have multiple fingerprints in order to work with multiple versions of a device.
 Each fingerprint is independent.
 If any of them is the highest ranking match, the device will use your device type.

 You can distinguish between the different devices that use the handler by adding the 'deviceJoinName' parameter.